-The Micksch Family was about 1,550 miles away from home when they checked into the Ronald McDonald House on the campus of Nemours Children’s Hospital.
+The Micksch Family was about 1,550 miles away from home when they checked into the Ronald McDonald House on the campus of Nemours Children’s Health.
 It meant so much to the Colorado family that they were able to be close to both of their children during an incredibly difficult and stressful time.

 “It was the most important thing in the world to be nearby our son while he was being treated.
 We would wake up, eat, spend all day with our son, come home and then do it all over again.
 It was nice to be a short walk away, especially because we were able to care for our 2 year-old son too,” Jonathan said.

 They did not plan on staying in Orlando for very long but ended up having to stay for 30 days.
-Without the RMH located next to Nemours Children’s Hospital, they would probably have stayed at a hotel nearby at a very significant cost.
+Without the RMH located next to Nemours Children’s Health, they would probably have stayed at a hotel nearby at a very significant cost.